 Lloyd Arnold most recently served as director of law enforcement for the Indiana Department of Natural Resources (DNR).
-Prior to serving as DNR’s director of law enforcement, Lloyd Arnold was a state representative for five years and served Hoosiers in Crawford, Dubois, Orange, Perry and Spencer counties.
-While in office, Arnold was vice chair of the Natural Resource Committee and was a member of the Agriculture, Veterans Affairs and Public Safety, and Elections and Appointments Committees.
-He served in the U.S. Army and the Indiana National Guard and has over 10 years of experience in the manufacturing industry and as a small business owner.
+Prior to serving as DNR’s Director of Law Enforcement, Lloyd Arnold served in the Indiana General Assembly for five years as a State Representative.
+While in office, Arnold was Vice Chair of the Natural Resource Committee and was a member of the Agriculture, Veterans Affairs and Public Safety, and Elections & Appointments Committees.
+He served in the U.S. Army, the Indiana National Guard, and is an Iraq War Veteran.
+Arnold has served on several local and state economic development boards and has over 10 years of experience in the manufacturing industry and as a small business owner.

 Mark Spratt was awarded a BBS degree in Accounting from the University of Iowa.
 Mark has extensive experience as a senior manager in a wide range of companies including large, multinational corporations and start-up entrepreneurial operations.
 Over his 35-year career Mark has worked in a variety of industries including publishing, insurance, and advertising.
 Mark joined Indiana Correctional Industries in 2007 as their Controller.
 In 2008 Mark was awarded the Guiding Light Award from the Commissioner of the Indiana Department of Correction (IDOC) for his outstanding contributions to Indiana Correctional Industries and the IDOC.
 Mark has been the Treasurer of the Correctional Professional Assistance Fund of Indiana since its inception in 2009.
 Mark is an accomplished competitive swimmer and has been named as an All-American six times by the United States Masters Swimming Association.
 Recently Mark swam the 20-mile Catalina Channel, his second step in achieving the Triple Crown of Marathon Swimming.